SyncfusionExamples/flutter_calendar_customized_date_picker/README.md

-# How to customize the data picker in Flutter Calendar using a custom header?
+# How to customize the data picker in Flutter Calendar using a custom header button?

-This repository contains a sample to customize the data picker on a [Syncfusion Flutter Calendar](https://help.syncfusion.com/flutter/calendar/getting-started) widget using a custom header.
+This repository contains a sample to customize the data picker on a [Syncfusion Flutter Calendar](https://help.syncfusion.com/flutter/calendar/getting-started) widget using a custom header button.

 Please refer the KB through this [link](https://support.syncfusion.com/agent/kb/17829).